Crews restore power to nearly all customers after island-wide blackout hit Puerto Rico

-SAN JUAN, Puerto Rico (AP) — Power was restored to 98.8% of customers early Friday after an island-wide blackout hit Puerto earlier this week, authorities said.
+SAN JUAN, Puerto Rico (AP) — Power was restored to more than 98% of customers Friday after an island-wide blackout hit Puerto earlier this week, authorities said.

 More than 1.45 million customers had electricity less than 48 hours after the outage hit, according to Luma Energy, which oversees the transmission and distribution of power on the island.

-“Although restoration is nearing completion, some customers may continue to experience temporary outages due to limited generation,” Luma said.
+Luma warned that “some customers may continue to experience temporary outages due to limited generation.”

+Gov. Jenniffer González said that all those affected by the blackout had power restored, and that the more than 21,400 customers without electricity on Friday was a result of other unidentified issues.

+“Obviously, Luma still has work to do,” she said.
+“It is a shame for our people ... that we have such an insufficient, mediocre system.”

 The blackout that hit Wednesday afternoon occurred after a transmission line failed and then caused generators across the island to protectively shut down, officials have said.
 It also left more than 400,000 customers without water at the time.